I Hate This Love Song

 "I Hate This Love Song" (stylized in sentence case) is a song recorded by South Korean-Japanese rapper and singer Chanmina, released on May 30, 2025, via No Label Music and Mastersix Foundation.
-Written and produced by Chanmina alongside Ryosuke "Dr. R" Sakai, "I Hate This Love Song" served as the image song for the 2025 Japanese film adaption of I Have a Secret (か「」く「」し「」ご「」と「, Kakushi Goto).
+Written and produced by Chanmina alongside Ryosuke "Dr. R" Sakai, "I Hate This Love Song" served as the image song for the 2025 Japanese film adaptation of I Have a Secret (か「」く「」し「」ご「」と「, Kakushi Goto).

 Background and release

-In early April, Chanmina announced she wrote a song, "I Hate This Love Song", for the film adaption of the Japanese novel I Have a Secret.
+In early April, Chanmina announced she wrote a song, "I Hate This Love Song", for the film adaptation of the Japanese novel I Have a Secret.
 Chanmina revealed the song would be her first to be used as an image song for a film.
 A trailer was released teasing an excerpt of the song.
 Later that month, she released "Work Hard", the opening theme song for the Japanese original net animation series Bullet/Bullet.
 In mid-May, Chanmina's management revealed the release date for "I Hate This Love Song".
 The song was released digitally on May 30, the same day I Have a Secret was released to Japanese theaters.
 A partial lyric video using clips from the film was released on May 30.